The Human Truth Foundation

 q=234.

-Canada is 139th in the world in terms of its forested percent change 2000-2020.
+Canada is positioned 139th in the world when it comes to its forested percent change 2000-2020.

-Some regions of the world are increasing their forest cover12; the best from 2000-2020 are Scandinavia (13.8% ), The Balkans (11.0% ) and Baltic States (7.6% )5.
+Some regions of the world are increasing their forest cover20; the best from 2000-2020 are Scandinavia (13.8% ), The Balkans (11.0% ) and Baltic States (7.6% )13.
 There is an overall trend that developed countries gathered their riches by using up their natural resources, and now, they pay poorer countries to use up theirs instead, whilst they can afford to slowly rebuild their natural environments.
 But it's not wholly that simple - some rich regions are still burning through what they've got.
-The regions clearing their forests fastest are Central America (-12.8% ), Africa (-9.1% ) and North America (-2.9% )5.
+The regions clearing their forests fastest are Central America (-12.8% ), Africa (-9.1% ) and North America (-2.9% )13.

 For more, see: